strimzi/strimzi-kafka-oauth/README.md

   password="team-a-client-secret" ;
 ```

-Note that when using SASL_PLAIN the credentials are actually sent to the Kafka Broker, which is not the case when SASL_OAUTHBEARER is used, when the client library contacts the OAuth2 authorization service first, to obtain the access token, and then only sends to the Kafka Broker the access token.
+Note that when using SASL/PLAIN the credentials are actually sent to the Kafka Broker, which is not the case when SASL/OAUTHBEARER is used, when the client library contacts the OAuth2 authorization service first, to obtain the access token, and then only sends to the Kafka Broker the access token.
 On the other hand, the client doesn't need to connect to OAuth2 authorization server first, and there is no need for additionally configuring truststore for TLS connectivity.

-The great advantage of SASL_PLAIN is that it can be used by Kafka clients that have no ready-to-use SASL_OAUTHBEARER support - SASL_PLAIN can be used with any Kafka client tool.
+The great advantage of SASL/PLAIN is that it can be used by Kafka clients that have no ready-to-use SASL/OAUTHBEARER support - SASL/PLAIN can be used with any Kafka client tool.

 For example, to connect with `kafkacat` you could run: